 You may recall that in June I completed my first 5k race.
 I must point out that I speed-walk, I don’t run.
 Regardless, it’s still quite challenging & exhilarating!
 Hubby runs 5 or 6 5k races each summer and this year he suggested I join him for some.
 It’s way more fun to be part of the race than it is to be sitting on the sidelines reading a book!
 So this past Saturday we completed our 2nd 5k together – woohoo!

 After adopting Birdie from the shelter last month, we quickly realized she needed places off the floor to escape Bonkers’ relentless pursuit.
 He can’t jump, so anywhere over a foot off the ground is generally safe, but she prefers to be about 4 feet up.
 She’s been using the upstairs hall cat platforms and my art table in the girl cave as her main hang outs but we want her to feel safe downstairs, too.
-We spend a lot of time in the living room during the evenings and on weekends and it would be nice if she could enjoy those times with us.

 So yesterday after work I decided to move the cat platform from the girl cave back out to the hallway.
 This time I placed it right up at windowsill level, like the main platform is, since Birdie has a point of access with the other platform.
 It’s location will give her direct visual access to the upstairs hall, the stairwell, and the downstairs hall, so she can better assess Bonkers’ position.
 My version of a feline early warning system.

 Two weeks ago I conceded defeat to the ceiling fan gods.
 Mainly because in order to reach the wiring in the bedroom [cathedral ceiling] I’d have to stand on my tip toes at the top of my Little Giant ladder.
 But today I decided “Screw it – I’m doing it!
 Even if I have to stand on my tip toes, it’s going UP!”